Jestin64/react-moc-doc-grid/README.md

 # Working (Test in incognito for a fresh start):

-    1) you should see a set of 5 cards with thumbnails and a text at the bottom showing the time taken to save the last data order
+    1) you should see a set of 5 cards with thumbnails and a text at the bottom showing the time taken to save the last data order.
     2) When dragging the order of the cards, after 5 seconds the auto save mock api will be called and and the new data order will be saved to localstorage.
     3) If no change detected, it will not auto save.